Skip to Main Content

 A curated multimedia guide to celebrate Latinx & Hispanic Heritage Month.

-Latinx & Hispanic Heritage Month has a complicated role to play in present-day U.S. society.
-Research shows that the Latinx population is the largest minority group in the U.S., and the second fastest growing.
-This month (and every month) we take the time to honor and recognize the Latinx community: a wide-spanning, endlessly nuanced population that has reimagined and reshaped arts, activism, language, and all facets of American culture in the face of consistent discrimination, xenophobia, and political violence.
+Latine & Hispanic Heritage Month has a complicated role to play in present-day U.S. society.
+Research shows that the Latine population is the largest minority group in the U.S., and the second fastest growing.
+This month (and every month) we take the time to honor and recognize the Latine community: a wide-spanning, endlessly nuanced population that has reimagined and reshaped arts, activism, language, and all facets of American culture in the face of consistent discrimination, xenophobia, and political violence.

 A boy playing guitar, flyer advertising "Astracarnaval Music & Dance Of Brazil", illustration of Quechua girl.

-Hispanic Heritage Month (which now also goes by Latinx Heritage Month) began as "Hispanic Heritage Week" when 20 congressmen introduced it as a joint resolution in 1968.
+Hispanic Heritage Month (which now also goes by Latine Heritage Month) began as "Hispanic Heritage Week" when 20 congressmen introduced it as a joint resolution in 1968.

 The initial resolution states the purpose "to recognize, cherish, and conserve the many cultural contributions of the people who have helped achieve the greatness of our Nation."
 President Johnson issued a proclamation formalizing the celebration week, which later became a month-long honor thanks to efforts by California Congressman Esteban Torres in 1988.